azazellochg/Anisotropy/README.md

 3DFSC now has GPU support through Numba for faster execution (typically ~10x faster than the CPU implementation).
 This requires that CUDA is installed correctly.
 See http://www.nvidia.com/Download/index.aspx.

-To make use of a GPU, simply append the `--gpu` flag as a parameter to your ./run3DFSC.sh script.
+To make use of a GPU, simply append the `--gpu` flag as a parameter to ThreeDFSC_Start.py script.

 You can select which GPU to use for processing with the `--gpu_id` flag.
 E.g. `--gpu_id=2` to run 3DFSC on the GPU with index number 2.
 The program currently only allows a single GPU to be used at once; this may change in future versions.